-Previous work has incorporated individual risk factors analogous to those we used, including governance (Mascia & Pailler 2011; Eklund & Cabeza-Jaimejuan 2017), climate change (Hoffmann et al. 2019b) and land use change (Pouzols et al. 2014; Di Minin et al. 2016) demonstrating the importance of each type of risk in protected area planning.
+Previous work has incorporated individual risk factors analogous to those we used, including governance (Mascia & Pailler 2011; Eklund & Cabeza-Jaimejuan 2017), climate change (Hoffmann et al. 2019) and land use change (Pouzols et al. 2014; Di Minin et al. 2016) demonstrating the importance of each type of risk in protected area planning.
 Our results similarly demonstrate that protected area expansion decisions can be profoundly influenced by all three risk factors combined yet show that relatively little additional protected area is required to account for these risks.
 Our flexible framework and methods can allow conservation agencies to set their own priorities from local to global scales and incorporate different metrics to assess the relevance of different forms and levels of risk.
+This difference between climate risk scenarios highlights the need for agencies to carefully consider their choices of risk metrics and suggests that smaller-scale planning exercises should choose metrics that are most relevant for each region.